gkcng/vertex-deepspeed/examples/deepspeed-chat/README.md

 3. Create a read token from your [HF account](https://huggingface.co/settings/tokens)
 4. Put the token content into a file e.g. `token`
 5. Uncomment the COPY token ... line in the dockerfile to include it in the container.

+Trying meta-llama/Llama-2-7b-hf
+2xa2-highgpu-4g, total of 4 A10040GBs
+100% of Dahoas/synthetic-instruct-gptj-pairwise
+Batch size of 4